FruitbatM/airmed-doc-app/README.md

 1. As a patient, I would like to have an option to register on the site and to create my personal account.
 2. As a patient, I want a webiste that looks professional so I feel confident in storing my personal data.
 3. As a patient, I want to be able to update my personal data.
+4. As a patient, I want to have an option to search for doctors by the name or specialty.
-4. As a patient, I want to have an option to make an appointment with a medical professional.
+5. As a patient, I want to have an option to make an appointment with a medical professional.

 ### Doctor Stories